mariotlemes/non3GPP-WiFi/README.md

 wpa\_supplicant tools.
 We also use an open-source implementation of the SBA-based 5G core software ([my5gcore](https://github.com/my5G/my5G-core)), and an open-source implementation to provide untrusted non-3GPP access do 5G core network ([UE-IoT-non3GPP](https://github.com/my5G/UE-IoT-non3GPP)).
-The Y1 interface is responsible for the connection between User Equipment (UE) and Access Point (AP) and Y2 establishes connection between AP and N3IWF.
+Y1 interface is responsible for the connection between User Equipment (UE) and Access Point (AP) and Y2 establishes connection between AP and N3IWF.

 <p align="center">